Uncategorized

 Locally, the Tigris River, which flows beneath Mt.
 Cudi, is said to have been given its name, the Latin word for “tiger,” because of the leopards that were once common around the upper reaches of this “Tiger River.”
 Apparently, they used the same caves, rough terrain, and remote location to stay clear of humanity as the guerrilla fighters now employ.

-Discovering the Lost City of Thamanin
+The Lost City of Thamanin?

 The Ark atop Mt.
 Cudi